-- a) A review of the project and the Shasta County Multi-Jurisdictional Hazard Mitigation Plan, and the Shasta County Emergency Operations Plan, indicates that the proposed project would not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan. - b) The majority of the project site is in an area designed as "Non-Wildland/Non-Urban" with a small section near the roadway designated as "Very High" fire hazard severity zone.
+- a) A review of the project and the Shasta County Multi-Jurisdictional Hazard Mitigation Plan, and the Shasta County Emergency Operations Plan, indicates that the proposed project would not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan. - b) The majority of the project site is in an area designed as "Non-Wildland/Non-Urban" fire hazard severity zone.
 The project site is relatively flat.
 The project would not due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire. - c) The project would not require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment.
-The property has existing frontage on Old Oregon Trail and would include approved encroachments for ingress and egress that meet fire safety standards.
+The property has existing frontage on Abernathy Lane and Tarmac Road and would include improved curb, gutter, sidewalk and encroachments for ingress and egress that meet fire safety standards.
 The proposed improvements are also required to meet the fire safety standards.
-The proposed improvements are also required to meet the fire safety standards.
-The proposed improvements are also required to meet the fire safety standards.
-The proposed improvements would not be expected to significantly exacerbate fire risk or result in other potentially significant temporary or on-going impacts on the environment. - d) The project would not expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes.
+The proposed improvements are urban in nature and the installation and maintenance, or the improvements would not be expected to significantly exacerbate fire risk or result in other potentially significant temporary or ongoing impacts on the environment. - d) The project would not expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes.
 The project site is not sloped, is not located near a floodway or restrictive flood area and is not located in a Wildland Fire Severity Hazard area that could result in any post-fire instability or drainage changes in the event of a fire.
 Project development would require a grading permit and compliance with all provisions of the permit which would address erosion.
-The drainage pattern will not be significantly altered.
-In addition, the project will disturb more than an acre of land.
 Therefore, the applicant will also be required to prepare a Storm Water Pollution Prevention Plan (SWPP) and obtain a General Construction Storm Water Permit (SWP) from the State of California Regional Water Quality Control Board.
 The SWPP and SWP would include specific erosion control measures and monitoring requirements.
+The drainage pattern will not be significantly altered due to the fact that onsite drainage will be captured and slowed into retention ponds before conveying into the road stormwater system managed by the City of Redding.
+In addition, the project will disturb more than an acre of land.
 The proposed project does not require grading of slopes or creation of slopes.
 The area will be stabilized during construction by use of construction BMPs.